 The use or possession of illegal drugs or illegal mood-altering substances, alcoholic beverages, drug-related paraphernalia, or the abuse of prescription or over the counter drugs by any student on school property or while attending or participating in any school-sponsored activity or at any time the student is wearing a school uniform is forbidden.
-Transgression of this rule will result in disciplinary action, which may include dismissal from school-even if it is the first offense.
+Transgression of this rule will result in disciplinary action, which may include dismissal from school and/or contacting law enforcement - even if it is the first offense.

-Any student selling drugs on school property or at school functions will be immediately expelled.
+Any student selling drugs on school property or at school functions will be immediately expelled, and law enforcement may be contacted.